South Carolina

 South Carolina Unfair Trade Practices Act

 The South Carolina Unfair Trade Practices Act (S.C.
-Code Title 39, Chapter 5) provides a general consumer protection framework that can apply to data privacy violations.
+Code Ann.
+Title 39, Chapter 5) provides a general consumer protection framework that can apply to data privacy violations.
 While not specifically a data privacy statute, the Act prohibits unfair or deceptive acts or practices in trade or commerce.

 Businesses that engage in deceptive practices related to the collection, use, or protection of consumer data could face enforcement actions under this statute.
 The Department of Consumer Affairs and the Attorney General's office can take action against businesses whose data handling practices constitute unfair or deceptive trade practices.
+The Attorney General may also bring an action under this statute for systemic data misrepresentation.

 Health Information Privacy in South Carolina